HARSHAL45THAKUR/HARSHAL45THAKUR/README.md

 ---

-**Cloud & DevOps Engineer experienced in designing and deploying scalable cloud infrastructure using Terraform, AWS, and Kubernetes.**
+**Cloud & DevOps enthusiast experienced in designing and deploying scalable cloud infrastructure using Terraform, AWS, and Kubernetes.**
 I specialize in automating deployment pipelines, container orchestration, and infrastructure provisioning using modern DevOps tools.
 I’ve built production-grade projects involving GitOps, monitoring, and multi-cloud provisioning — with a strong focus on IaC and CI/CD practices.

 ---